mydnshost/mydnshost-infra/README.md

 ```

 You can now run `docker-compose exec api /dnsapi/admin/createAdmin.php` to create your first admin user.

+`docker-compose exec` only works for the first run of the api container, if your api container has updated before you created the admin user or you want to create more from the command line, you can use this instead to run the command in the latest instance of the api container:

+`docker exec -it $(docker-compose ps api | tail -n 1 | awk '{print $1}') /dnsapi/admin/createAdmin.php`

 ### Setting up public slave servers